EXPAND YOUR HORIZONS

-In addition to the aviation-based activities in which we take part – which have been somewhat limited recently, for various reasons, but are slowly coming back “on line” – we offer shooting (under the mostly strictly controlled of conditions), archery, kayaking, clay shooting, sports, adventure training, fieldcraft, the Duke of Edinburgh’s Award, Nordic skiing, Camps at home and overseas (this year for example, I’ve been on Camps in Troodos, Cyprus; RIAT at RAF Fairford; the RAF 100 Aerospace Camp at RAF Syerston; and the Merseyside Wing Annual Adventure Training Camp at Nesscliff DTE).
-306 Sqn also possesses a fully-functional state-of-the-art Flight Simulator.
+In addition to the aviation-based activities in which we take part – which has been somewhat limited recently, for various reasons, but are slowly coming back “online” – we offer shooting (under the most strictly controlled of conditions), archery, kayaking, clay shooting, sports, adventure training, fieldcraft, the Duke of Edinburgh’s Award, Nordic skiing, Camps at home and overseas (this year, for example, I’ve been on Camps in Troodos, Cyprus; RIAT at RAF Fairford; the RAF 100 Aerospace Camp at RAF Syerston; and the Merseyside Wing Annual Adventure Training Camp at Nesscliff DTE).
+306 Sqn also possesses a fully functional state-of-the-art Flight Simulator.

 Let me be blunt – I would not still be sitting in this chair, if I did not believe wholeheartedly in this Organisation, in what we can offer, and in the greater good and terrific potential of our young people.
 They are a constant source of inspiration to me.
 There is nothing to compare to the huge grin on the face of a Cadet when they land after their first flight, or first glide, or have just completed something amazing, something of which perhaps they did not believe themselves capable.
 I am terrifically proud to be a part of this organisation, and particularly proud to be Officer Commanding 306 Sqn.

 Flt Lt JT Williams RAFAC